-Here is my amateurish sketch of the layout (yes I know there is software for this but I’m a pencil-and-paper guy mostly):
+Here is my amateurish sketch (yes I know there is software for this but I’m a pencil-and-paper guy mostly):

 Here’s how the layout looks to an engineer: